 7. Club Thrifty

-This is a blog run by a couple, Greg and Holly Johnson, who has worked their way of debt and reached a point in their finances where they have the freedom to travel wherever they want to.
+clubthrifty.com/This is a blog run by a couple, Greg and Holly Johnson, who have worked their way of debt and reached a point in their finances where they have the freedom to travel wherever they want to.
 They share how they got out of debt and their tips for saving money on travel without sacrificing quality.

 8. The Budget Mom